Koh Kolač / Hot Milk Cake

 BAKING THE CAKE

-Transfer the mixture into a square baking dish that has been lined with baking paper.
+Transfer the mixture into a baking dish that has been lined with baking paper.
 Bake in the oven for 15 minutes on 180°C or until golden brown.
-In the meantime, bring milk and sugar to a boil and set aside.
-Once the sponge is done, take it out of the oven and immediately pour the already cooked milk over it.
+In the meantime, bring milk to a boil and set aside.
+Once the sponge is done, take it out of the oven and immediately pour the hot milk over it.

 Mark as complete